eldada/command-examples/README.md

 To get process info using its PID or search string: Command line, environment variables.
 Use [procInfo.sh](scripts/procInfo.sh).

 ### The /proc
-The `/proc` file system has all the information about the running processes
+The `/proc` file system has all the information about the running processes.
+See full description in the [proc man page](https://man7.org/linux/man-pages/man5/proc.5.html).

 * Get a process command line (see usage in [procInfo.sh](scripts/procInfo.sh))
 ```shell script
 # Assume PID is the process ID you are looking at